aryan1113/Beat-The-Market/README.md

 5. Stacked LSTM or not
 Stacked LSTM is prefferable for sequence prediction problems, these allow for more complex models .
 6. Choice of Evaluation Metric
 For a numeric regression problem, we have limited evaluation metrics.
-The chosen parameters are Root Mean Square Error and Mean Square Error.
+The chosen parameters are Root Mean Square Error and Mean Square Error.</br>

-$RMSE = \sqrt{Σ ( Yᵢ - Ŷᵢ ) ²\over N }$
+$ RMSE = \sqrt{Σ ( Yᵢ - Ŷᵢ ) ²\over N } $

 $ MSE = {Σ ( Yᵢ - Ŷᵢ ) ²\over N} $

 <hr>